USAILC/JagSTARS/README.md

 <summary>Data Upload Tool</summary>
 <br>

- 1. List item
+ 1. Open a Google Sheet
- 2. Open a Google Sheet
+ 2. (A Google Sheet is not strictly necessary, as you can go straight to Apps Script by visiting https://script.google.com/)
  3. Go to Extensions
  4. Select 'Apps Script'
  5. Rename Apps Script file to a descriptive name